 Jump from some super-high cliffs and compete in the water obstacle course.
 The ticket cost is 450 THB / $15.00 which is pretty reasonable considering there is no time limit.
 Once you’ve swum to your heart’s content, enjoy a meal at the onsite restaurant.

-While in Chiang Mai I teamed up with Backstreet Academy to create some more meaningful travel experiences and support local communities.
+While in Chiang Mai I decided to create some more meaningful travel experiences and support local communities.
 They offer a variety of experiences in even more destinations around Asia and are definitely worth checking out for your trip.

-Soap Flower Making: This is what I personally did on my recent trip to Chiang Mai booked through Backstreet Academy.
+Soap Flower Making: This is what I personally did on my recent trip to Chiang Mai.
 The Soap Flower Making experience allowed us to create a special handcrafted souvenir.
 You’ll see these at a lot of the souvenir stores and stalls at the markets for sale so it was awesome we were able to make our own.

 Gold Leaf Lacquerware: Again the Gold Leaf Lacquerware experience allowed us to create some unique souvenirs to take home.
 It was also a great opportunity to get to know a local master and have her teach us her skills.